 We want our trips to change/enhance/open/blow our clients’ minds.

 We want to have a positive, protective impact on the ecosystems wherein we operate, and on the communities we visit.

 We want our operations to provide rewarding, sustainable, interesting work to our employees, and to the partners with whom we work.

 Supporting this top level mission is a series of Guiding Principles which help us actually put in practise the fine sentiments above, themselves backed up by numerous points of process to connect the big picture with the every-day detail.

 Trufflepig’s articles of incorporation put ‘the creation of a positive impact on society and the environment’ on a par with the business’s own interests, in keeping with B-Corporation requirements, for which our application is currently awaiting certification (April 2021).

 We travel for fun, of course, but not only that.
-The trips that really stay with you and make you who you are, are those with a more complex cocktail of emotions than just the golly gosh.
+The trips that really stay with you, the ones that make you who you are, deliver a more complex cocktail of emotions than just ‘golly gosh’.
 Tension, discovery, relaxation, humility, anticipation, sweat… Such trips change people’s minds.
 We come home more humble, more helpful, more happy.
 If this sounds high-minded, we make no excuses.
 We are stubbornly signed up to the notion that travel can have a transformative impact on the traveller.
 That’s part of our creed.